ephbaum/EphWordsBlog/src/content/blog/2023/06/2023-06-04-2023-week-22-our-backstory-tragically-delicious.md

 Monday was Memorial Day and we were lucky enough to spend much of it outside.
 While it was a cool and chilly in the morning but the afternoon sun burned off the cloud cover giving way to a lovely temperate afternoon.
 We had a traditional meal of (Impossible) brats, melon, asparagus, and "salads" (in quotes because salad shouldn't contain mayonnaise as a primary ingredient).
 Moira came and we had a nice little time.
 We wound up watching Scream VI.

-Scream Vi is an amazingly meta franchise now.
+Scream VI is an amazingly meta franchise now.
 Kudos and well done for all that has been accomplished with this film.
 It's been amazing journey since 1996 and I'm glad to have been along for the ride.

 That's all I have to say about that for now.